-This area is home to two Los Angeles Public Libraries including the Vermont Square Branch located at 1120 West 48th Street and John Muir Library at 1005 West 64th Street.
-The libraries provide services including internet accessibility, story time readings, homework centers and year-round reading activities.
-SRES # 10 is also within the boundaries of two community parks: Julian Dixon Park and Vermont Square Park.
-Other community assets include the Los Angles Challengers Boys and Girls Club which offers numerous programs for students including technology classes, sports program and tutoring.
-The critical needs surrounding SRES #10 are additional safe places for children to interact with each other, job training and placement and affordable housing.
+The Ascot Library is within walking distance from SRES # 11.
+This library provides services including Internet accessibility, story time readings, homework centers and year-round reading activities.
+SRES # 11 is also within the boundaries of two community parks Mount Carmel Recreation Park.
+Other community assets the Los Angles Challengers Boys and Girls Club which offers numerous programs for students including technology classes, sports program and tutoring.
+The critical needs surrounding SRES #11 are additional safe places for children to interact with each other, job training and placement and affordable housing.
 The community would benefit from additional grocery stores; sit down restaurants offering healthy eating choices, and businesses that enhance the quality of life for the adults and children living in the community.
 The proliferation of fast food restaurants in south Los Angeles has created concerns regarding obesity, high blood pressure, diabetes and other health factors among residents in the area.
-One of the Tenants of the Whole Child includes providing children with a school environment that focuses on healthy eating practices and physical activity.
-Councilwoman Perry spearheaded a one-year moratorium on new fast food outlets in South Los Angeles.
+The City of Los Angeles has a one-year moratorium on new fast food outlets in South Los Angeles.
 This measure, together with a grocery store and sit-down restaurant incentive package, will provide opportunities for new businesses to invest and create jobs for members living in the South Los Angeles Area.

-SRES # 10 is located a mile south of the University of Southern California (USC) which provides numerous opportunities for the community in terms of employment, recreational, and education services.
+SRES # 11 is located five miles south of the University of Southern California (USC) which provides numerous opportunities for the community in terms of employment, recreational, and education services.
 In addition, USC has musical concerts, art exhibits, and museums which provide opportunities to the wider community.
-The USC multi-cultural student body lives and work within the area of SRES # 10.

-The vision of the school includes partnerships with community organizations and resources which would benefit the development of the whole child.
-SRES #10 located about a mile south of Exposition Park has the unique opportunity to pursue free activities through walking curricular trips to historic Exposition Park.
-Located just south of the University of Southern California, the park houses the California African-American Museum (CAAM), CA Science Center, Expo Center, National History Museum, IMAX Theater, LA Memorial Coliseum and Sports Arena, and Rose Garden Park.
-Expo Center's Olympic Swim Stadium provides free swimming lessons for local school students and has offered to partner with SRES #10.
-Through the Expo Center the school will also have access to the Ahmanson Senior Center which has an outdoor amphitheater, business courses, computers, a gym, sports field, and summer camps.
+The USC multi-cultural student body lives and work within the area of SRES # 11.
+SRES #11 has the unique opportunity to pursue free activities through curricular trips to historic Exposition Park, located five miles south of the school.
+Exposition Park includes the California African-American Museum (CAAM), CA Science Center, Expo Center, IMAX Theater, National History Museum, LA Memorial Coliseum and Sports Arena, and Rose Garden Park.
+The Expo Center connects to the Ahmanson Senior Center which consists of an outdoor amphitheater, business courses, computers, a gym, sports field, and summer camps.